Cghlewis/data-mgmt-ed-research-book/_book/13-data-cleaning.md

 ### Data versioning practices

 The last part of the workflow to consider is where you will store your data and how you will version it.
 As we've discussed previously, as you export or save your clean datasets, make sure to name them appropriately to differentiate between raw and clean datasets.
-As discussed in Chapter \@ref(store), you may keep these clean datasets in their respective individual folders (e.g., wave 1 - student survey folder, wave 2 - teacher survey folder), or you may choose to move all finalized datasets to a "master folder" in order to keep all clean datasets in one accessible location.
-What is most important here is to not copy files across folders; keeping one single master dataset per data source for authenticity purposes [@cessda_training_team_cessda_2017; @uk_data_service_research_2023].
+During an active project, it is typically best to keep finalized clean datasets in their respective individual folders (e.g., `w1_stu_svy` folder, `w2_stu_svy` folder), rather than moving all clean files to a separate "master folder".
+If changes need to be made to files, it is easier to keep track of files in their original locations.
+However, what is most important here is to not copy files across folders; keep one single master dataset per data source for authenticity purposes [@cessda_training_team_cessda_2017; @uk_data_service_research_2023].
 Also, make sure to limit access as needed based on requirements covered in Chapter \@ref(store).

 However, once your final datasets are saved, it is common that at some point you will find an error in your data and/or your code.
 Yet, once you’ve shared your data and code with others, it will be imperative that you do not save over existing versions of those files.
 You will need to version both your code and your data, following the guidelines laid out in your style guide.
 Versioning your final files, and keeping track of those different versions in a changelog (see Section \@ref(document-change)), allows you to track data lineage, helping users understand where the data originated as well as all transformations made to the data.
 While you can version any files that you choose, I am specifically referring to final files here, not in-progress, working files that have not yet been shared with others.